 There are several possible ways for the product to be connected to your computer.
 The classic wired one offers stability and reliability but includes a bothersome cord.
 Bluetooth mice eliminate the chord, but require batteries or charging to connect and may have pairing errors.

 If you’re a staunch Apple fan or simply enjoy the feel of the Apple Magic Mouse, you’ll want to make sure to keep it clean and in working order.
 Whether you own a rechargeable model or a battery-operated model, they can both benefit from having their sensors checked and exterior cleaned.
-Follow this guide from Apple to keep your mice safe while you clean it.

 Not sure if a mouse is for you but still want more space than the built-in trackpad?
 The Magic Trackpad 2 from Apple will give you six inches of trackpad space, and comes with the relatively recent Force Touch feature.
 It has a low profile and connects via Bluetooth, so you can use it with ease.

 Purchasing a mouse to use with your MacBook Pro can be a great way to increase your productivity and simplify your workflow.
-It will make working with complex programs easier, as well as allow you to use your MacBook in a more relaxed format, without confining your hands to a small space.
+It will make working with complex programs easier, as well as allow you to use your MacBook in a more relaxed working environment, without confining your hands to a small space.

-What mice do you use with your MacBook Pro?
+What mouse do you use with your MacBook Pro?
 Or you don’t use one at all because you’re used to the trackpad?
 Tell us and share the stories and reasons why you like it.About Eric